It’s been a long time coming.

 As with the third-party cookie deprecation in Chrome, what Safari is doing in Chrome affects you as a digital marketer in broadly three (3) ways:

-2. Since first-party cookie storage and other site data are erased if a user does not interact with the site for seven days, it skews how your returning visitors are counted, potentially underestimating repeat engagement and deflating your returning cohort.
+- Since first-party cookie storage and other site data are erased if a user does not interact with the site for seven days, it skews how your returning visitors are counted, potentially underestimating repeat engagement and deflating your returning cohort—meaning that it might look like fewer users are coming back to your site than there actually are.

 So in one sentence: It makes it harder for you to trust the numbers you are used to study.